Justin-Meme-Sometimes/fp8_e4m3/README.md

 - `fp_mul` — done, fully verified
 - `bfloat16_add` — done, fully verified
 - TPU systolic array (PE, weight loading, tiling) — in progress

+## AI Disclaimer

+AI was used in the making of the project, specifically for the testbench generation and debugging.